alirtabul/ninos_story/diversity.md

 ---

 # Grouping Ethnicities into Ethnic Groups
 As we mentioned earlier, the world is diverse.
 In fact, our dataset presents a total of 431 different ethnicities.
-Can you imagine ?
+Can you imagine?
 This is more than twice the number of countries in the world, we can’t work with such a large number of classes.
-Indeed some ethnicities might be composed of only a small number of people whereas others might be composed of thousands of people, this is not balanced at all !
+Indeed some ethnicities might be composed of only a small number of people whereas others might be composed of thousands of people, this is not balanced at all!
 As such, grouping them into larger ethnic groups is a good idea.
 Not only does it guarantee a certain level of anonymity between ethnicities, but it also significantly balances the disparities between them.

-As such, the ethnicities were manually grouped according to the [UK's list of ethnic groups](https://www.ethnicity-facts-figures.service.gov.uk/style-guide/ethnic-groups/).
+The ethnicities were manually grouped according to the [UK's list of ethnic groups](https://www.ethnicity-facts-figures.service.gov.uk/style-guide/ethnic-groups/).
 All 431 ethnicities were mapped to the following 4 ethnic groups:
 - White
 - Black, Caribbean or African
 - Asian, Middle East and Tribes